DMAIC Process vs Cycle: Why Process Wins Every TimeMichael Cousins

 The purpose of the Analyse step is to identify the cause of the problem - it is a root cause analysis.
 This cannot be achieved without first understanding the process and the relevant data of the process, the Process Map and Data Analysis are therefore pre-requisites to be able to perform the Analyse step properly.

 Typical outputs from the Analyse phase will be documents and diagrams that define or describe the root cause, for example, an Ishikawa diagram or notes from a brainstorming session.
 We will refer to these documents as a Cause and Effect Analysis.
 Ultimately however, the goal is to identify the root cause(s) of the problem being solved, and for this to be described in a Root Cause Analysis.

 Improve and Control

 Clearly, the goal of the Improve phase is to implement a revised process that solves the problem.
-This is a significant undertaking involving many steps such as shortlisting potential solutions, testing, evaluating, gaining buy-in and feedback and so on, but the ultimate Deliverable is a new way of doing things that solves the problem defined in the Project Charter.
-Note the key word is "implement" - the Improve step is not solely a modelling exercise, it is very much concerned with the practical steps of implementing a new way of working, confirming it is a real improvement, and decommissioning the old way of working.
+This is a significant undertaking which is likely to involve several steps such as shortlisting potential solutions, testing, evaluating, gaining buy-in and feedback and so on, but the ultimate Deliverable should be a new way of doing things, that solves the problem defined in the Project Charter.
+Please note the Improve step should not be solely a modelling exercise, it should be very much concerned with the practical steps of implementing a new way of working, confirming it is a real improvement, and decommissioning the old way of working.